 He went to Nazareth, entered the local synagogue, stood us and said, “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”
 (Luke 4:18-19 NIV).

-4) Both defeat a powerful enemy
+5) Both Jesus and Saul defeat a powerful enemy

 They both delivered Israel from their enemies.
 Saul delivered the Israelites form the Ammonites.
 The word “save” or “salvation” is found three times in this chapter (I Samuel 11:3, 9, 13).
-Saul also is a savior in a military sense.
+Saul is a savior in a military sense.
 He had a great victory.
 He was the savior king, but Jesus is the real Savior King.

 He is the savior of the world.
 He is the Lamb of God who takes away the sins of the world.
 He delivers people from their sins, but Jesus will also deliver people in a military sense.
 At the Second Coming, when He returns, people die.
 His robe is dipped in blood.
 The Battle of Armageddon takes place.

-6) Both were humble men
+7) Both Jesus and Saul were humble

 The first king of Israel was not proud, ambitious.
 He is humble.
 He is humble in I Samuel 9, I Samuel 10 and I Samuel 11.
 We see this quality repeatedly in Saul.